mrkklppr/optical_switch/README.md

    - Update the system and install required dependencies.
    - Initialize the database and optionally create users.
    - Generate SSL certificates for HTTPS.
    - Enable the Raspberry Pi serial interface.
+Click on no fo login shell accessible over serial and yes for serial port hardware enable
    - Configure and start the application as a systemd service.

 3. Access the app at `https://<your-ip>:5000`.